tcrowe/osx-list-ssid/readme.md

 osx-list-ssid --format json # json
 ```

+## Resources

 It looked around for some other modules that do this simple thing but it was not immediately obvious.
 If you know other modules send me a link or a PR and I will include it here.

-## How is it done?

 I read this article which talks about some ways to get the SSID.